riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-07-16-Object-Permanence-for-AI.markdown

 Right now AI tools do not have object permanence, beyond the ability to feed previous interactions in a conversation back in to give context to subsequent steps.
 The expectation of a Jarvis-like personal assistant is that it will learn over time, and this is where all of the previous iterations have fallen down.

 One reason why [AI has taken off in the enterprise way faster than in consumer applications is the availability of information for it to work on]({% post_url 2026-07-07-Absent-Intelligence %}).
 To put it another way, a company's processes are far more legible to AI than a person's daily life.
-With techniques like Retrieval-Augmented Generation, or RAG, LLMs can easily parse those processes and present its analysis back to users.
+With techniques like [Retrieval-Augmented Generation, or RAG]({% post_url 2024-12-11-Object-Permanence-for-AI %}), LLMs can easily parse those processes and present their analysis back to users.
 And of course there is code generation, where there is no bottleneck of availability of information; if anything, the problem is the opposite!

 # An LLM in every pot